smyrbdr/make-your-own-Spotify-playlist-of-playlist-recommendations/README.md

 # make-your-own-Spotify-playlist-of-playlist-recommendations

-This code snippet helps you create your own Spotify public playlist containg recommended tracks for each track in a source public playlist using Spotipy library.
+This code snippet helps you create your own Spotify public playlist containing recommended tracks for each track in a source public playlist using Spotipy library.

 Here is the original library;